lbaehren/lofarsoft/src/Anaamika/doc/source/process_image.rst

 ---------------------
 If ``spectralindex_do = True`` (and the input image has more than one frequency), then spectral indices are calculated for the sources in the following way:

-* If ``flagchan_rms`` is ``True``, then initial flagging is done based on the overall rms of the channel.
-Averaging is also done based on the number of channels relative to the ``specind_nchan0`` parameter.
+* The rms maps for the remaining channels are determined.

+* Neighboring channels are averages to attempt to obtain the target SNR per channel for a given source, set by the ``specind_snr`` parameter.

     .. note::

         No color corrections are applied during averaging.
 However, unless the source spectral index is very steep or the channels are very wide, the correction is minimal.
 See :ref:`colorcorrections` for details.

-* The rms maps for the remaining channels are determined.

-* Sources are divided by type as follows:

-    * Type 'S' and 'C' sources (which are generally compact sources, see the :ref:`output_cols` section) are treated together.
-In this case, spectral indices are calculated for individual Gaussians.

-    * Type 'M' sources (which are generally extended, see the :ref:`output_cols` section) are treated separately since source morphology may be expected to change across the spectral cube.
-The source area is calculated and if it is more than 10 times the beam area the source is considered truly extended.
-In this case, spectral indices are not calculated for individual Gaussians, but only for the source as a whole.

-* For each source, a case is determined as follows (using the threshold set by the ``specind_kappa`` parameter):

-    * Case I: here the Gaussians have enough SNR in each channel that they can be fit reliably.
-Fluxes are then extracted from fits to each channel at the source location.

-    * Case II/III: some channels have insufficient SNR for reliable fits.
-In this case, channels are further averaged to obtain significant SNRs.
-Fluxes are then extracted from fits to the averaged channels at the source location.

-* Fluxes are measured for both individual Gaussians (except in the case of large, extended sources) and for total sources.
+* Fluxes are measured for both individual Gaussians and for total sources.
 Once source fluxes have been measured in each channel, the SEDs are fit with a polynomial function.
-The fit may be performed in either linear space (flux vs. freq) or log space (log(flux) vs log(freq)) as set by the ``specind_dolog`` parameter.
-In all cases, a first and second order polynomial is fit.
-The fit may be done to the total flux or to the peak flux (set with the ``specind_flux`` parameter).
 The best-fit parameters are then included in any catalogs that are written out (see :ref:`write_catalog`).
 In addition, plots of the fits can be viewed with the ``show_fit`` task (see :ref:`showfit`).

 The options for this module are as follows: